Thank You, Twinning LLC.

 We are deeply grateful for your support.
-Through your partnership, clean water and the hope of the Gospel have reached this community.
-This well is already bringing tangible change to the lives of many.
+Through your partnership, clean water and the hope of the Gospel have reached communities across Nepal and India.
+Your generosity has already brought tangible, lasting change to the lives of many.

 well report